December 25, 2020 8 min read

 2. Break up with perfection, and befriend transparency

-Brianna Cardenas, physician’s assistant, professor and creator of Healed and Empowered, a virtual pain management clinic, says that letting go of perfectionism — and being really vulnerable about stating your needs and limitations — is one of the to zap away stress.
+Brianna Cardenas, physician’s assistant, professor and creator of Healed and Empowered, a virtual pain management clinic, says that letting go of perfectionism — and being really vulnerable about stating your needs and limitations — is one of the best ways to zap away stress.

 Cardenas lives with chronic illnesses, including Ehlers-Danlos syndrome, a connective tissue disorder.
 As a disabled woman working with patients, she used to feel the need to overcompensate for her chronic illness — to go above and beyond in order to “prove” to her patients and colleagues that she was up to par.
 This often meant hiding her pain and trying to do more than was required of her, to the detriment of her health.